HyagoOliveira/GameDataSystem/README.md

     try
     {
 		var slot = 0;
-		var cloudId = "C5ispOuuUIed0UwYoYR6XlJ3nlmt";
-        await dataManager.DownloadAsync(slot, cloudId); // Downloads the CloudData and places it into the slot 0 var wasLoaded = await dataManager.TryLoadAsync(slot); // Loads from the slot 0 }
+		var userId = await dataManager.GetUserIdAsync(); // Or use the Cloud Id from other User await dataManager.DownloadAsync(slot, userId); // Downloads the CloudData and places it into the slot 0 var wasLoaded = await dataManager.TryLoadAsync(slot); // Loads from the slot 0 }
     catch (Exception e)